Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Bayesian Analysis

 This result is in tune with scientific intuitions regarding analogue simulation in the context of universality arguments.
-Consider, in particular the dumb hole Hawking radiation case.
-There has been, thus far, only one implementation of a source system that is reported to display the quantum Hawking effect: the Bose-Einstein condensate experiments of \cite{steinhauer:2016}.\footnote{We should note that the earlier experiments of \shortcite{weinfurtner:2013} show classical aspects of Hawking radiation in an analogue system using surface waves.
-Modelling the inferential relationship between the classical and quantum experiments is an interesting open question.} Given initial confidence in the universality arguments, if another different implementation of a source system displaying the Hawking effect was achieved, that should surely radically increase the belief in the astrophysical Hawking effect.
+Consider, in particular, the dumb hole Hawking radiation case.
+Let us assume that an uncontested and repeated experiment demonstrating BEC Hawking radiation has already been carried out.
+Given initial confidence in the universality arguments, another different implementation of a source system displaying the Hawking effect (say in nonlinear optics) would strongly increase the belief in the astrophysical Hawking effect.
 However, once a few such examples were constructed, one would quickly stop gaining new insight.
 Conversely, given initial skepticism regarding the universality arguments, a second implementation of the dumb hole source system would not radically increase the belief in the astrophysical Hawking effect.
 Furthermore, in such circumstances it would only be after a diverse and extensive range of implementations of source systems that one would stop believing that new examples gave new information.
+Significantly, the saturation in confirmation indicates that, under plausible assignments of priors, even an extraordinarily large range of diverse analogue experiments will not lead to conclusive confirmation of astrophysical Hawking radiation.
+This is in tune with the scientific intuitions that there is a limit to what can be learned about astrophysical Hawking radiation via analogue experiments.